Wednesday, 22 December 2010

 "The discovery of X in London by Brown in 1920, and the subsequent discoveries of Y by Jones in 1933 and Z by Green in 1977, led to Morris discovering A in 2010 (Smith, 2010)."

-That is, the inclusion of the reference of Smith 'protects' against an accusation of 'idea' plagiarism, and putting the 'findings' in your own words 'protects' against 'text' plagiarism.
+That is, including Smith's reference 'protects' against an accusation of 'idea' plagiarism, and putting the 'findings' in your own words 'protects' against 'text' plagiarism.

-Alternatively, if you have made the connection between the events yourself (i.e. you have done all the hard work of finding the original papers and making the connections) then it would not plagiarism.
+Alternatively, if you have made the connection between the events yourself (i.e. you have done all the hard work of finding the original papers and making the connections), then it would not be plagiarism.